 More than 80 lawsuits have been filed across the country against GM about the defective ignition switch, with most seeking class-action status.
 The lawsuits seek compensation from GM for the lost value of the affected vehicle, as well as other economic damages from GM's failure to address the defective ignition switch problem.
 On June 9, 2014, a panel of seven federal judges consolidated the pretrial phase into one proceeding in New York.
 None of the cases that have been filed against GM over wrongful death and personal injury is affected by the federal judges' ruling on June 9, 2014.
 Currently, those cases are expected to move forward.

 If you have been affected by GM's defective ignition switch, whether you have experienced economic losses, personal injury or the death of a loved one, an attorney can provide advice and guidance on how to seek compensation for losses and related damages.

 Far too many people have suffered either an economic loss, non-economic loss, or both, because of the defective ignition switch.
 General Motors admitted to the NHTSA that they knew about the defective ignition switch for a decade.
 While the NHTSA has fined GM for their delay in issuing the recall, those who have suffered losses or damages have a right to seek compensation.
 An attorney can provide more information about how to pursue such compensation through a personal injury or wrongful death lawsuit in civil court.
 While such compensation will not undo the damages and losses from the defective part, it will help hold GM accountable.

-For assistance with your GM Ignition Switch case, click here to find GM Ignition Switch attorneys near you or find attorneys in a different state.
+For assistance with your GM Ignition Switch case, click here to find GM Ignition Switch lawyers near you or find lawyers in a different state.